NORCatUofC/rain/flooding/README.md

 example of the data format is below, and location information is provided on a block level, (i.e. 1200 W Cuyler Ave).

-The data aggregated by zip code, neighborhood, and ward as well as the date is in the [311_data/](311_data/) folder.
+The data aggregated by zip code, neighborhood, ward, and community area (defined by the [community areas on the Chicago Data Portal](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6))  as well as the date is in the
+[311_data/](311_data/) folder.
 Additionally, because the data is split between calls for "Water in Basement" and "Water in Street", it is also split into these categories and aggregated.
 Files beginning with `wib` are for basement flooding, and files